L00ka5z78/SimpleBookApp/README.md

 JS, React, mysql, react router dom, express.js

 On the positive style:
--works fine,
+- works fine,
--i think code is pretty clear and easy to read nd understand.
+- i think code is pretty clear and easy to read nd understand.
--not large ammounts of code in one file.
+- not large ammounts of code in one file.

 On the negative side:
--styling.
+- styling.
 Its not my strongest side, but it doesnt matter in this case so much.
 Main goal was to practise some react routines and frontend - backend connection.
 - update function doesnt work properly.
 Sometimes updates things well, sometimes dont.
 No error, code seems to be fine.
 No clue why, actually.